labordynamicsinstitute/ldilab-manual/_sources/11-02-workflow-prepare.md

 :::{tab-item} BioHPC

 All actions on BioHPC will be performed in a terminal.
-Depending on whether you connect with SSH, VNC, or Visual Studio Code, details may differ.
+Depending on whether you connect with SSH, VNC, or Visual Studio Code, details may differ (see [Access Computer](access-to-computers) for details).
 We suggest connecting via SSH or using Visual Studio Code (which uses SSH in the background), for simplicity.
 It is assumed that you have done [Bash setup](setup-bash).

 - [ ] We suggest doing all first steps (adding Manuscript, etc.) on CCSS or your laptop.
 - [ ] If using SSH, you are already at the "terminal".
 If using VNC, choose it from the application menu.
 If using [Visual Studio Code to connect to BioHPC], follow instructions from the **Github Codespaces** tab!